 ---|---|---|---|

 Overall, the perpetual inventory system using LIFO can be tedious.
-Even if you’re using a spreadsheet, adding new layers and modifying existing layers takes a lot of data entry and cleaning up.
-This is the reason why some prefer the periodic inventory system because of its simplicity.
+Even if you’re using a spreadsheet, adding new layers and modifying existing layers requires a lot of data entry and cleaning up.
+Its simplicity is why some prefer the periodic inventory system.

 Bottom Line

-The last-in, first-out method is an inventory cost flow assumption allowed in by US GAAP and income tax laws.
-The LIFO method proponents argue that the LIFO method improves the matching of revenues and replacement costs.
-However, the cost of ending inventory presented in the balance sheet presents older costs.
-More importantly, users of the LIFO method say that using LIFO gives them tax savings since they report a lower taxable income.
+The last-in, first-out method is an inventory cost flow assumption allowed by US GAAP and income tax laws.
+Proponents of the LIFO method argue that it improves the matching of revenues and replacement costs.
+However, the cost of ending inventory in the balance sheet presents older costs.
+More importantly, users of the LIFO method say that it gives them tax savings since they report a lower taxable income.